kryptokrona/kryptokrona-docs/Home.md

 TurtleCoin is a fast, easy and private cryptocurrency which allows you to send money to friends and buisnesses.

-One of TurtleCoin main goals is to make things as simple and as accessible as possible for everyday people, a fun and friendly cryptocurrency with low barriers of entry.
+One of TurtleCoin main goals is to make things as simple and as accessible as possible for everyday people, creating a cryptocurrency which is inviting, fun and friendly.

 ## Quick Navigation